 I had no intention of giving them the honor.

 I roared with rage and let loose my power.
-I tapped into the arcane energies and did not resist the overwhelming power that awaited.
+I tapped into the aethereal energies and did not resist the overwhelming power that awaited.
 It flowed through me, out of me, igniting my very being and everything else within the cave.
 The walls sizzled and the water pouring in vaporized and boiled.
-The naga, so confident and sure of their attack, were caught in the devastation.
+The Zinji, so confident and sure of their attack, were caught in the devastation.

 I became fire.